 Her hand is swift.
 Pressure gently, but intentionally, applied and released.
 Apply and release.
 Apply and release.
 The art of precise placement.
 To the untrained eye, unrelated and random.
 But to the artist, head bent in concentration, a holy plan, albeit invisible, dictates each line, each curve, each dot.
-She stops only to refill her syringe, at the same time gently repositioning my errant hands and fingers.
-Gesturing care; to hold my arms up and fingers apart, so as to not destroy her work.
+She stops only to refill her syringe, at the same time gently repositioning errant hands and fingers.
+Gesturing care; to hold my arms up and fingers apart, so as to not destroy divinity.

 Intricate lacy motives anoint my forearms and hands.
-In stark contrast, rough blobs of henna are clumped on my nails.
+In stark contrast, rough blobs of henna are without ceremony clumped on my nails.
 Hands gently turned, work begins on my palms.
 My sister brings a small bowl.
 Lemon juice mixed with sugar; delicately patted on the just-drying henna.

 Although a light stain may be achieved within minutes, achieving a darker and longer lasting stain results only from the henna being left on as long as possible.
 The nails will be stained a rich orange.
 Palms and soles, where the skin is at its thickest, will support a deep rich hue.
 Being moist, for as long as possible, helps keep the henna on the skin, allowing the colour to set and fully intensify.
 Aside from the nails where the colour will grow out, the colour on the skin will last two to three weeks.